"

 PURPOSE

-The single greatest problem in computer security is password protection.
-Although there are some basic do’s and don’ts, there are also sophisticated software programs that address the issue.
-The purpose of this activity is to explore challenges associated with passwords protection.
+The biggest problem in computer security is password protection.
+While there are some basic do’s and don’ts, there are also advanced software programs that tackle this issue.
+The goal of this activity is to examine the challenges related to password security.

 OVERVIEW

-Several approaches to enhance password security have been taken, including password creation software, onetime password generators, and user authentication systems, e.g., biometric devices.
-There are a variety of software programs that system administrators can use to improve password security.
-Some programs force users to change their passwords on a regular basis.
-For example, every month or few months, or even every week.
+Various methods have been employed to improve password security, such as password creation software, one-time password generators, and user authentication systems like biometric devices.
+There are numerous software options available for system administrators to enhance password security.
+Some programs require users to change their passwords regularly, such as monthly, quarterly, or even weekly.

 INSTRUCTIONS